Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Sub-Dimensional Estimation and Testing of Hypotheses

 Now, suppose one knows that there is possible deviation from the Gaussian distribution in terms of kurtosis in some sub-dimension with dimension $ q_0 < p $, but the exact sub-dimension is unknown.
-In such a case, the appropriate hypotheses would be:
+In such a case, the appropriate hypothesis is:

 Here, the null hypothesis $ \text{H}_0^{q_0, (k)} $ in \eqref{h_kurtosis_q0} is rejected if $ \max_{i} | \tilde{b}_{2,q_0,i}| $ is large.
 This test is denoted as the $ \text{MaxK}_{q_0} $ test.
 We employ the asymptotic distribution of $ \max_{i}| \tilde{b}_{2,q_0,i}| $ derived in \autoref{sec:asym} to find the p-value (or the cutoff) of the test at a given level.